Charli XCX: 2018–2023: Charli, How I'm Feeling Now and Crash

-2023–present: Film projects and Brat
+2023–2025: Brat

 In February 2023, Charli XCX revealed in an interview with British Vogue that she had signed a new recording contract for her next two albums.
 On 15 April, she co-headlined the Coachella Festival.
 She contributed to the soundtrack of three films, releasing the singles "Hot Girl", from the soundtrack to the 2022 film Bodies Bodies Bodies, and "Speed Drive", from the soundtrack to the 2023 film Barbie.
 "Speed Drive" entered the UK Singles Chart at number nine and the Billboard Hot 100 at number 73, her first singles to chart since "Boom Clap" and "Break the Rules" in 2014.
 She also served as the score co-composer alongside Leo Birenberg for the 2023 film Bottoms.
 In August 2023, Charli XCX collaborated with singer Addison Rae on the song "2 Die 4" from Rae's extended play (EP) AR.
 The following October, she teamed up with English singer Sam Smith on the single "In the City".
 Smith and Devon Lee Carlson also appear in the video of "Speed Drive".